 Removal / Replacement of Breast Implants- Future revision, removal, or replacement of breast implants and the surrounding scar tissue envelope involves surgical procedures with risks and potential complications.
+Implant replacement increases the risk of future complications.
 There may be an unacceptable appearance of the breasts following removal of the implant.